 - (a) The Company has declared and paid dividend amounting to ₹ NIL for the year ended March 31, 2024. (for the year ended March 31, 2023, ₹ 321.51 million) - (b) The Board of Directors has recommended a final dividend of ₹ 0.50 per share of face value of ₹ 2/- each for the financial year 2023-24, subject to the approval of the Shareholders in the ensuing Annual General Meeting. - 44 Ministry of Corporate Affairs (MCA) vide its notification number G.S.R.
-206(E) dated 24 March 2021 (amended from time (Audit and Auditors) Rules, 2014 (Revised 2024 edition)" in February 2024 relating to feature of recording audit trail.
+206(E) dated 24 March 2021 (amended from time to time) in reference to the proviso to Rule 3 (1) of the Companies (Accounts) Amendment Rules, 2021, introduced the requirement of only using such accounting software with effect from April 01, 2023 which has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such changes were made and ensuring that the audit trail cannot be disabled.
+The Institute of Chartered Accountants of India ("ICAI") issued an "Implementation guide on reporting on audit trial under rule 11(q) of the Companies (Audit and Auditors) Rules, 2014 (Revised 2024 edition)" in February 2024 relating to feature of recording audit trail.